-- 7.3.1 Some aspects of formal communication are defined by the constitutional roles and responsibilities of the Council of Governors and the Board of Directors respectively. - 7.3.2 Formal communications initiated by the Council of Governors and intended for the Board of Directors will be conducted as follows: - (a) specific requests by the Council of Governors will be made through the Chair to the Board of Directors; - (b) any Governor has the right to raise specific issues to be put to the Board of Directors at a duly constituted meeting of the Council of Governors through the Chair.
+- 6.3.1 Some aspects of formal communication are defined by the constitutional roles and responsibilities of the Council of Governors and the Board of Directors respectively. - 6.3.2 Formal communications initiated by the Council of Governors and intended for the Board of Directors will be conducted as follows: - (a) specific requests by the Council of Governors will be made through the Company Secretary to the Chair to the Board of Directors;

+- (b) any Governor has the right to raise specific issues to be put to the Board of Directors at a duly constituted meeting of the Council of Governors through the Chair.
+Such issues should be raised with the Chair (or, if it involves the Chair then the Deputy Chair) no less than 10 working days before the meeting in order to be included in the agenda.
 In the event of disagreement, two thirds of the Governors present must approve the request.
-The Chair will raise the matter with the Board of Directors and provide the response to the Council of Governors; - (c) joint meetings will take place as and when appropriate between the Council of Governors and the Board of Directors. - 7.3.3 The Board of Directors may request the Chair to seek the views of the Council of Governors on such matters as the Board of Directors may from time to time determine. - 7.3.4 Communications initiated by the Board of Directors and intended for the Council of Governors will be conducted as follows: - (a) request the Chairman to seek the view of the Council of Governors on the Board of Directors' proposals for the Strategic Direction and the Annual Plan; - (b) presentation and approval of annual accounts, annual report and auditor's report; - (c) request the Chair to seek the view of the Council of Governors on the Board of Directors' proposals for developments; - (d) request the Chair to seek the view of the Council of Governors on Trust Performance; - (e) request the Chair to seek the view of the Council of Governors for involvement in service reviews and evaluation; - (f) request the Council of Governors to seek views of the Membership on proposed changes, plans and developments. - 7.3.5 Formal communications will normally be conducted as follows: - (a) attendance by the Board of Directors at a meeting of the Council of Governors; - (b) formal reports or presentation by Executive Directors to a meeting of the Council of Governors; - (c) inclusion of minutes for information on the Agenda of a meeting of the Council of Governors;
+The Chair will raise the matter with the Board of Directors and provide the response to the Council of Governors; - (c) joint meetings will take place as and when and in the form as, appropriate between the Council of Governors and the Board of Directors. - 6.3.3 The Board of Directors may request the Chair to seek the views of the Council of Governors on such matters as the Board of Directors may from time to time determine. - 6.3.4 Communications initiated by the Board of Directors and intended for the Council of Governors will be conducted as follows: - (a) request the Chair to seek the view of the Council of Governors on the Board of Directors' proposals for the Strategic Direction and the Annual Plan; - (b) presentation and approval of annual accounts, annual report and auditor's report; - (c) request the Chair to seek the view of the Council of Governors on the Board of Directors' proposals for developments; - (d) request the Chair to seek the view of the Council of Governors on Trust Performance; - (e) request the Chair to seek the view of the Council of Governors for involvement in service reviews and evaluation; - (f) request the Council of Governors to seek views of the Membership on proposed changes, plans and developments. - 6.3.5 Formal communications will normally be conducted as follows: - (a) attendance by the Board of Directors at a meeting of the Council of Governors; - (b) formal reports or presentation by non-executive Directors to a meeting of the Council of Governors; - (c) inclusion of minutes for information on the Agenda of a meeting of the Council of Governors; - (d) reporting the views of the Council of Governors to the Board of Directors through the Chair or Lead Governor; - (e) Governors attend meetings in public of the Board of Directors as observers.

-- (d) reporting the views of the Council of Governors to the Board of Directors through the Chair or Vice-Chair; - (e) Governors attend meetings in public of the Board of Directors as observers. - 7.3.6 Wherever possible and practical, written communications will be conducted by e-mail.
+6.3.6 Wherever possible and practical, written communications will be conducted by e-mail, and meetings by video-conferencing.

-7.4 Resolving Conflict
+6.4 Resolving Conflict